LaunchBlockMC/api/README.md

 - Models: Models that are used for requests or responses to get data in or out of the application
 - Repositories: Database repositories that allow entities to be stored in a database
 - User: Utilities and objects related to handling users and the requests they make

----

-## 🖥️ Deployment

-Deployment is automatically handled by [Railway](https://railway.app/) on push to the `stg` or `prod` branches, see configuration in `railyway.json`

-All database migrations and steps should be automated when being added, if there's not a way to automate these, see the `docs/deploy_guides` folder for information on deploying.